N-Krenn/Fake-News-Detection-ISOT-Dataset/README.md

 # Fake-News-Detection-ISOT-Dataset
-Little university project focusing on decision tree models and natural explainability
+Little university group project focusing on decision tree models and natural explainability in cooperation with David Sitek.